Website Colors: Red vs Blue

 It may be worthwhile exploring more purple or yellow-heavy designs.
 While purple remains a tricky color to work with, due to its extremely strong connotations of royalty, gay men, small girls (eg. My Little Pony), or all 3 (Catholicism), yellow–brown seems more versatile.

-Possibly yellow has been underused for a long time because computer monitors were not up to subtler colors and we suffered under the tyranny of “web-safe colors” (oh no, not the bees! ahh!)?
-But now that bright high-resolution displays are common on both desktop & smartphones (sometimes with larger colorspaces), and we have many fancy technologies like textures and vector graphics, a yellow palette may be more viable.
+Possibly yellow has been underused for a long time because computer monitors were not up to subtler colors and we suffered under the tyranny of “web-safe colors” (oh no, not the bees! ahh!) and decreasing experience with earlier technologies.6 But now that bright high-resolution displays are common on both desktop & smartphones (sometimes with larger colorspaces), and we have many fancy technologies like textures and vector graphics, a yellow palette may be more viable.

 -